ViciousSquid/Dosidicus/README.md

 Digital pet squid with a dynamic neural network and a retro aesthetic

 - Part educational neuro tool, part sim game, part fever dream
-- [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) with GUI tools and watch it evolve and learn!
+- [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) and watch it evolve and learn!
 - Learn neuroscience by raising a squid that **might develop irrational fears** (or it might not!)
 - Most AI is a **black box**; Dosidicus is **transparent** - every neuron is visible, stimulatable, understandable.
 - Custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) using Numpy - **does not use Tensorflow or Pytorch**